atharva-p/guides/gitGuide.md

 git reset --hard commitID
 ```

-If you do not pass a commitID the command will default to using the commit that the head is pointing to
+If you do not pass a commitID the command will default to using the commit on the branch that the head is pointing to

 ### Removing changes of commits while preserving the history (revert)